PhMajerus/FIGfonts/README.md

 - CP863 (Canadian French)
 - CP865 (Nordic)
 These code pages are supersets or near‑supersets of CP437/CP1252, requiring no additional glyphs beyond those already present.
-Some font may include many more latin letters variations defined in Unicode to support more languages and phonetics.
+Some fonts may include many more latin letters variations defined in Unicode to support more languages and phonetics.

 Fonts that mention support for all latin-based codepages support CP775 + CP850 + CP852 + CP857 + CP858 + CP860 + CP861 + CP863 + CP865 + CP1250 + CP1252 + CP1254 + CP1257.